What is contact tracing? How will it work at Loyola?

 What about my privacy?
 What if I don’t want to share information?

-Our public health coordinator and healthcare providers at the Louisiana Department of Health are highly trained and attuned to health privacy laws.
+Our public health coordinators and healthcare providers at the Louisiana Department of Health are highly trained and attuned to health privacy laws.
 All reporting through contact tracing will be anonymous.
 We want to protect your personal privacy – while keeping our community safe.

 If you are asked to participate in contact tracing, please do.
 Contact tracing has been proven to slow community spread of the coronavirus.
 To ensure that everyone feels comfortable and safe to report their contacts and whereabouts, we have created a COVID-19 Amnesty Policy for students that is very similar to our general Student Amnesty Policy for drugs and/or alcohol.